MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Introduction

-In this work, we introduce \textsc{MMEarth-Bench}, a multimodal EO benchmark dataset containing five global tasks designed to evaluate pretrained EO models in these three challenging yet crucial settings.
-We evaluate a diverse set of pretrained models on our benchmark.
+In this work we introduce \textsc{MMEarth-Bench}, a multimodal EO benchmark dataset containing five global tasks designed to evaluate pretrained geospatial models in these three challenging yet crucial settings.
+As in prior work, we use the term ``modality'' to describe sensor measurements, metadata, and derived products~\cite{mmearth}.
+We evaluate 8 pretrained models on our benchmark and find that multimodal pretraining does improve performance in low-shot settings and under geographic shifts.
+However, we show that given enough labeled data, training a multimodal model from scratch is a strong baseline.
 As is the case with our evaluation and more generally, there is a mismatch between the \emph{input modalities} on which a model was pretrained and the \emph{task modalities} available at inference time~\cite{pangaea}.
 The standard practice is simply to use only the task modalities that the pretrained model can take as input.
 To address this inefficiency, we introduce a method for \emph{using all available modalities at test time, whether or not they are compatible with the pretrained model}.
-Complementary to using multimodal data for self-supervised pretraining, we propose using the modalities as reconstruction tasks in the regime of test-time adaptation, which uses unlabeled test data to adapt the encoder at test time.
-We formulate our proposed method for Test-Time Training with MultiModal Reconstruction (\textsc{TTT-MMR}), along with a second variant using geographic batching (\textsc{TTT-MMR-Geo}), and show that this leads to a good trade-off between specialization and regularization, a crucial aspect in TTT \cite{goyal2022conjugate,tan2025searchtta}.
+Complementary to using multimodal data for self-supervised pretraining, we propose using the modalities as reconstruction tasks in the regime of test-time adaptation, which uses unlabeled test data to adapt the model at test time.
+We formulate our proposed method for Test-Time Training with MultiModal Reconstruction (\textsc{TTT-MMR}), along with a second variant using geographic batching (\textsc{TTT-MMR-Geo}), which leads to a good trade-off between specialization and regularization, a crucial aspect in TTT \cite{goyal2022conjugate,tan2025searchtta}.
 We summarize our major contributions: